 NCAT does not recommend using extra service or overtime pay rather than released time.
-Because faculty members were presumably fully employed prior to the beginning of the redesign process, paying overtime means that faculty must work on the redesign after hours or on weekends.
-The use of overtime payments also means that faculty may incur difficulty in scheduling important meetings with team members or others on campus.
-The overtime payment method of remuneration forces faculty to place the redesign lower on their priority list because their current classes and students must come first.
+Because faculty members were presumably fully employed prior to the beginning of the redesign process, paying overtime means that faculty must work on the redesign in the evening or on weekends.
+Using overtime payments also means that faculty may have greater difficulty in scheduling important meetings with team members or others on campus.
+This method of remuneration forces faculty to place the redesign lower on their priority list, because their current classes and students must come first.
+Paying overtime during the summer may work, but we definitely recommend against it when time for planning the redesign is needed during a regular school term.